 2. Leave yourself extra time.

 Travel is stressful enough without feeling as if you might miss your flight or train.
 Pre-sobriety, I would leave for the airport early so I could start drinking.
-In sobriety, I learned to leave for the airport early so there was no need to panic if I hit traffic or a seemingly endless line at security.
+In sobriety, I’ve learned to leave for the airport early so there is no need to panic if I hit traffic or a seemingly endless line at security.
 For me, reducing my stress and anxiety is crucial to having a successful business trip sober.

 3. Stay connected.